zcrayman/tut-data/4/README.md

 ## Storing the Order Status in Gemfire using Spring Data Gemfire

+In the Yummy Noodle Bar application, the statuses of Orders will be stored in Gemfire.
+These statuses will be coming into the application from the kitchen and order processing side of the business, as opposed to the orders themselves that will come from the system that accepts orders from clients.

+### About Gemfire

 Gemfire is a high performance distributed data grid.
 It scales from a small embedded cache implementation to large scale wide area network implementations with data residency and access control.

 Spring Data allows the creation of both server and client connections, data access, caching and deep integration with the Spring Application Context.